KobaKhit/EulerPrimalityTest/README.md

 ![latex](http://latex.codecogs.com/gif.latex?p)
 is probably prime.
 If it does not than
 ![latex](http://latex.codecogs.com/gif.latex?p)
 is composite.
 For prime numbers the congruence relation holds for all integers between 1 and the prime number.
-For non prime odd numbers the relation does not holds for some integers between 1 and the non prime number, but for some it does. s a result, the accuracy of the test increases as you try several distinct bases,i.e. integers between 1 and the odd number you check for primality.
+For non prime odd numbers the relation does not holds for some integers between 1 and the non prime number, but for some it does.
+As a result, the accuracy of the test increases as you try several distinct bases
 ![latex](http://latex.codecogs.com/gif.latex?a)
+,i.e. integers between 1 and the odd number you check for primality.
 .
 If you check all bases from 1 to
 ![latex](http://latex.codecogs.com/gif.latex?p)
 that is all numbers in the range